ped02/MLDA_ROS_Task/README.md

 Note: The speed of GIF shown above may vary.

+Some personal comment on the project: At first I was trying to write the project in C++ as it was the preferred choice (stated in the task document).
+But also I was looking for an opportunity to practice C++.
+Although, after spending some time trying to both practice C++ and ROS 2 (learning best practices and coding convention too) as well as write quite complex algorithm, I think that I need to use a more familiar language, Python, in order at least have something deliverable in time.
+As I am aware of the Python performance weakness (which is critical in robotics applications), I tried to reduce native python loops and heavily utilize NumPy to improve the program's performance.
+But this makes the code a lot harder to read.
+The coding style of the project was also not very well maintained, I have been using camel-casing primarily, but the [ROS styling guide](http://wiki.ros.org/CppStyleGuide) adviced use of under_score so during the period where I used C++, the styling has been pretty consistent with the ROS styling guide, but as I revert back to Python, which is the time I need to speed up my working, I have to fall back to camel-casing to help my work performance.
+But if there were more time, I would go back to refactor the code to the same style.

 ## Getting Started
 Firstly, you need to install ROS 2 Foxy Desktop.
 You can follow [this](https://docs.ros.org/en/foxy/Installation.html) instruction.
 Make sure you insall the Desktop as we need rviz.